leo1010/renameTags/README.md

 sbt package
 ```

-Rename AC and AF tags on a bgzip compressed VCF file for with
+Rename `AC` and `AF` tags on a bgzip compressed VCF file for instance  with

 ```
 zcat file.vcf.gz \